No. 22 Group RAF: History

 On 24 June 1940, No. 22 Group was once again raised to command status and later that year, on 1 December, the new command was expanded to become RAF Army Cooperation Command.

 On 1 August 1943, the group was re-established as No. 22 (Technical Training) Group in Technical Training Command out of 20 and 72 Groups, with its HQ at Buntingsdale Hall, Market Drayton.
-It was responsible for all training in ground trades, from electronics to cooking.
 The group continued in its training function for nearly thirty years, until it was disbanded 31 January 1972.

 Training Group Defence Agency

 Training Group (TG) was formed on 1 April 1994 from the AOC Training Units with Personnel and Training Command its controlling formation.
 Prior to 1 April 2006 Training Group held British Government agency status, operating as the Training Group Defence Agency (TGDA).
 Upon the loss of its agency status, the formation became known simply as Training Group.
 The Group had seven areas of responsibility: